 Figure 5.
 Diversity in seed coat colours and patterns in Sphenostylis stenocarpa (ex.
 A. Rich.)
 Harms.
-(African yam bean) accessions from five states in Southeast, Nigeria.
+(African yam bean) accessions from five states in southeast, Nigeria.
 Photo by Nnamani.

-FAO [39], noted that traditional varieties have higher stability to adapt to climate variability, change and low-input agriculture under marginal environments thereby facilitating a higher level of resilience for farmers in facing food production risks.
+FAO [39] noted that traditional varieties have higher stability to adapt to climate variability, change and low-input agriculture under marginal environments thereby facilitating a higher level of resilience for farmers in facing food production risks.
 This diversity is paramount for varietal breeding as noted by [40].

-201 They concluded that when breeders need to develop new crops with desirable characteristics such as yield

-202 potential, greater seed quality, pest and disease resistance, preference is given the species with diverse' 203 genetic traits, which are of immense importance to farmers and conservation biologist.
-Seed coat 204 patterning also appears to determine the choice of selection of seeds for cultivation and cooking.
-Although 205 there were diverse and mixed views about the seed coat pattern, a higher percentage of the respondents 206 preferred the variegated black and brown seed colour to the milk and white seeds (Figure 5).
-This was 207 based on their assumption that the black and brown variegated seeds were, in their opinion, more 208 proteinous and yielded more when grown.
-This is in line with the report of [41] who noted that black 209 seeds of AYB yield per hectare was significantly greater (1542 kg ha-1) compared to either the brown 210 variant (1304 kg ha-1), or the milky variant with (1259 kg ha-1).
-The wide range of diversity inherent in AYB 211 could have contributed to the continuous availability the crop despite a general level of neglect and 212 limited exploitation in Africa [13].
+They concluded that when breeders need to develop new crops with desirable characteristics such as yield potential, greater seed quality, pest and disease resistance, preference is given the species with diverse' genetic traits, which are of immense importance to farmers and conservation biologists.
+Seed coat patterning also appears to determine the choice of selection of seeds for cultivation and cooking.
+Although there were diverse and mixed views about the seed coat pattern, a higher percentage of the respondents preferred the variegated black and brown seed colour to the milk and white seeds (Figure 5).
+This was based on their assumption that the black and brown variegated seeds were, in their opinion, more proteinous and yielded more when grown.
+This is in line with the report of Ikhajiagbe and Mensah [41] who noted that the yield of black seeds of AYB per hectare was significantly greater (1542 kg ha-1) compared to either the brown variant

+(1304 kg ha-1), or the milky variant (1259 kg ha-1).
+The wide range of diversity inherent in AYB could have contributed to the continuous availability of the crop despite a general level of neglect and limited exploitation in Africa [13].

-213 2.6.
-Food utilization of African yam bean
+2.6.
+Food Utilization of African Yam Bean

-The corresponding multiple uses of AYB were recorded in most of communities and it is a feature of the cultural diversity in these agro-ecological zones.
-The array of menus for which AYB is used for food in Southeastern, Nigeria was wide for a homogenous, linguistically and culturally-knitted group of respondents.
+The corresponding multiple uses of AYB recorded in most of communities is a feature of the cultural diversity in these agro-ecological zones.
+The array of menus for which AYB is used for food in southeastern Nigeria was wide for a homogenous, linguistically and culturally-knitted group of respondents.
 The majority of the respondents have good knowledge of this species as part of their diet.
 However, the older informants (64.3%) were more knowledgeable in this than the younger ones (23%) while 12.7% had no knowledge of other uses of AYB except as snack.
 This could be attributed to preference of exotic foods to indigenous foods and lack of interest by younger generation.

-In Abia State, it is roasted and eaten as snack (Figure 6a) or cooked as pottage, or mixed with "Ugba" (Pentaclethra macrophylla), "Okporoko" (stock fish) and served as delicacy at festive events such as traditional marriage, new yam festival and burial ceremonies (Figure 6b).
+In Abia State, it is roasted and eaten as snack (Figure 6a) or cooked as pottage, or mixed with "Ugba" (Pentaclethra macrophylla), "Okporoko" (stock fish) and served as delicacy at festive events such as traditional marriage, the new yam festival and burial ceremonies (Figure 6b).
 This is one of the most cherished foods given to a visitor in some communities of Abia State.